 Regular decision J.D. applications are accepted and reviewed on a rolling basis, beginning in late August and running until July 1.
 Because decisions are issued on a rolling basis (typically beginning in November), early application is strongly encouraged.
 For instructions regarding the Binding Early Decision program please click here.

-- An applicant whose admissions file is complete by March 1, will receive a decision letter postmarked no later than March 31.
+An applicant whose admissions file is complete by March 1, will receive a decision of admit, deny or opt-in wait list no later than March 31.
 Applicants whose admissions files are not complete until after March 1 are not guaranteed a decision by March 31.

-- Obtain two letters of recommendation.
-Because we seek to evaluate your potential as a law student, faculty recommendations that discuss your academic performance are particularly helpful.
+Obtain one letter of recommendation.
+Because we seek to evaluate your potential as a law student, academic recommendations that discuss your performance in a classroom setting are particularly helpful.
 We strongly encourage you to use the LSAC Letter of Recommendation Service.
-This service is included in your Credential Assembly Service registration.
+This service is included in your CAS registration.
 Letters submitted through the LSAC Service are included in your law school report.
-We will accept additional letters of recommendation, but will consider your file complete when two have been received.
+We will accept additional letters of recommendation, but will consider your file complete when one has been received.

-- If you intend to apply for educational loans, including Stafford Loans, Perkins Loans, and College Work-study, submit the Free Application for Federal Student Aid (FAFSA) by March 15.
+If you intend to apply for educational loans, submit the Free Application for Federal Student Aid (FAFSA) by March 15.
 The university's Financial Aid Office may request supplemental financial information.
-Questions regarding educational loans should be directed to the university's Office of Financial Aid at 540.458.8715.
+Questions regarding educational loans should be directed to Drake Breeden in the university's Office of Financial Aid at 540.458.8729.
 All applicants for admission are considered for merit-based scholarship assistance; no separate application form is required.